 The main difference between ciabatta and sourdough bread is that ciabatta is an Italian bread known for its soft, chewy interior and thin, crisp crust.
 It's made with a high hydration dough.
 Sourdough, is a tangy, fermented bread with a chewy crust and irregular crumb structure, thanks to its natural yeast culture.
 The choice between them depends on your preference for taste, texture, and recipe.

-There is a wide variety of breads that seem to have similar core ingredients, ciabatta and sourdough rise as popular variations.
-But what truly differentiates these two bread types?
+There is a wide variety of breads that seem to have similar core ingredients, ciabatta and sourdough are popular variations.

 Read on to see a breakdown of ciabatta and sourdough bread.